asystemsguy/REST_presentation/src/presentation.md

 Once you have chosen your SQL database of choice you will need to configure the bindings to your backend.

-## Django: Using the database

-Using [the django DB binding guide] go ahead and set up the databse..

-[the django DB binding guide]: https://docs.djangoproject.com/en/2.1/topics/install/#database-installation

 ## Basic Models